ksu-hmi/PySickleCell/Project roadmap.md

 Sprint #3: Checkmarks when completed
 ***

--[] Present a PPT.
+-[X] Present a PPT.

--[] Each team member should upload a copy of PPT in Github repository.
+-[X] Each team member should upload a copy of PPT in Github repository.